Louis Berkhof

-Louis Berkhof (13 October 1873 – 18 May 1957) was a Dutch-American Reformed theologian whose works on systematic theology have been influential in seminaries and Bible colleges in the United States, Canada, Korea and with individual Christians in general throughout the 20th century.
+Louis Berkhof (13 October 1873 – 18 May 1957) was a Dutch-American Reformed theologian whose works on systematic theology have been influential in North American seminaries and Bible colleges throughout the 20th century.

 Personal life

 Berkhof was born on 13 October 1873 in Emmen in the Netherlands and moved in 1882 with his family to Grand Rapids (Michigan).
+His family were members of the Christelijke Gereformeerde Kerk, a secession group from the Dutch Reformed Church.
+Berkhof grew up in the Christian Reformed Church in America; he became a committed Christian at the age of 19, and was secretary to the first Reformed Young Men’s Society in Grand Rapids.

-About the time he graduated from the seminary he married Reka Dijkhuis.
-They had four children before her death in 1928.
-He then married Dena Heyns-Joldersma who had two daughters.
+About the time he graduated from the seminary he married Reka Dijkhuis; they went on to have six children before her death in 1928.
+In 1933, he married Dena Heyns-Joldersma who had two daughters; she was a music teacher and the widow of a missionary.

 Education and career

 Berkhof entered the Theological School of the Christian Reformed Church in Grand Rapids at the age of 19, in which the studies included a 4-year literary course (expanded into Calvin College) and a 3-year theological course (expanded into Calvin Theological Seminary).
 During this period, he learnt under Hendericus Beuker who introduced him to the works of Abraham Kuyper and Herman Bavinck.
-In 1900, he graduated from the seminary in Grand Rapids after which he was appointed pastor of the First Christian Reformed Church in Allendale Charter Township, Michigan.

-Two years later (1902), he attended Princeton Theological Seminary where he earned his B.D. in two years.
+In 1900, he graduated from the seminary in Grand Rapids after which he was appointed pastor of the First Christian Reformed Church in Allendale Charter Township, Michigan; two years later (1902), he attended Princeton Theological Seminary where he earned his B.D. in two years.
 He studied under B. B. Warfield and Geerhardus Vos during his time in Princeton.
+He then went on to study at the Divinity School of the University of Chicago for two years.
 Subsequently, Berkhof returned to Grand Rapids to minister at the Oakdale Park Church for another two years.

 In 1906, he joined the faculty of Calvin Theological Seminary and taught there for almost four decades.
 For the first 20 years he taught Biblical Studies until in 1926 he moved into the systematic theology department.
 He became president of the seminary in 1931 and continued in that office until he retired in 1944.